manotim/demo-repo/README.md

 ## Local Foundation

-1. Set up your startup to register with us.
+1.Set up your startup to register with us.